 If you thought travel agents were dead, think again.
 Sure, you could do it all yourself but do you want to and is it really better?
 It really depends.
-Here are some reasons people still use travel agents and the many benefits you might not know about.
+In addition to saving you time and money, here are some reasons people still use travel agents and the many benefits you might not have considered.

 What is a travel agent?